 Next to him was Shammah son of Agee the Hararite.
 When the Philistines banded together at a place where there was a field full of lentils, Israel’s troops fled from them.
 But Shammah took his stand in the middle of the field.
 He defended it and struck the Philistines down, and the LORD brought about a great victory.
 II Samuel 23:11-12 (NIV)

-Thirty years ago I found myself in a predicament very similar to Shammah’s.
+Over thirty years ago I found myself in a predicament similar to Shammah’s.
 I had worked long and hard.
 The enemy had invaded our territory and was threatening to steal everything that I had worked for and dreamed about.
 But like the biblical Shammah, I too decided to stand and fight.

 The battle was not won in a day.
 Rather, it took many days of standing and learning how to fight.
 As He did for Israel, the Lord wrought a great victory on our behalf as well.

 If you are tired of the enemy stealing the bounty of your hard work, it may be time to take a stand in your field.
 There are principles that must be learned and embraced in one’s life in order to be victorious.
 We pray you choose to stand and engage the enemy that has entered your field.

 ~ Wayne Bentz